-The Evaluation for Medium and Long Term Plans Committee27 is presided over by the CEO of Eni and has the same composition as the Management Committee.
+The Evaluation for Medium and Long Term Plans Committee is presided over by the CEO of Eni and has the same composition as the Management Committee.

 Furthermore, other persons may also be invited to attend where their duties relate to items on the agenda.
-The Senior Vice President of Scenarios, Positioning and Medium/Long-Term Plans serves as the Committee's Secretary.
+The Head of Scenarios, Positioning and Medium/Long-Term Plans shall act as the Committee's Secretary25.